-At Volkswagen Group’s Power Day event in March 2021, Markus Duesmann, CEO, Audi, had hinted that the Audi Landjet concept is ready and that development of the production Audi Landjet will begin shortly.
+At Volkswagen Group’s Power Day event in March 2021, Markus Duesmann, CEO, Audi, had hinted that thedevelopment of the production version of the Audi Landjet concept (the Audi Grandsphere) will begin shortly.

 After almost nine months, we have now reached an important project milestone and successfully completed the concept phase for the first model based on the Artemis.
 We are now starting serial development of this project.Markus Duesmann, CEO, Audi (Volkswagen Group Power Day)

-According to a report from Autocar, Audi considered releasing the new flagship model as the ‘Audi A9.’
-However, now it has decided to go for a new nomenclature.
+According to a report from Autocar, Audi had considered releasing the flagship model as the ‘Audi A9.’
+However, now it has decided on a new nomenclature.

-Lichte has suggested that Audi will offer alternative interior materials that are easy on both environment and animals for its upcoming EVs.
-Speaking to CarBuzz recently, he said that the company is developing vegan materials and considering surrogate leather.
-Soon, Audi models will have not only new materials but also new textures and new fabrics, the design chief added.
+Norbert Weber, head of Interior Design, Audi, has suggested that the company will use alternative interior materials that are easy on both environment and animals in its upcoming EVs.
+Speaking to CarBuzz, he said that the company is developing vegan materials and considering surrogate leather.
+Soon, Audi models will have new materials, textures, and fabrics, the design chief added.

 Duesmann indicated at Volkswagen Group’s Power Day event that the Audi Landjet will debut the parent company’s unified battery cell format, which offers the best conditions for the eventual transition to solid-state battery technology.
 He said: